-War According to the Community Survey, the following needs were highlighted: All wards identified the following needs: Roads and Storm water Roads and storm water maintenance Water-Sufficient Bulk supply Refuse removal Illegal dumping Skip bins on strategic places Streetlights High mast lights Clinic upgrading, more doctors and nurses Improved services at clinics: Batho Pele Principles Recreation facilities, upgrading of stadiums Ablution facilities at cemeteries Taxi Ranks Job opportunities Ward 5: Water- clean water for consumption Wards 3 & 4 Cemeteries Ward 7 Commonage Movement of people 200° in th ng into consider 1 and Census 20 e area has decre seholds has incr O11, the num eased, but the eased.
-Census 2001 Census 2011 ns Agriculture remains the core economic activity in the municipal area, and attract a lot of job-seekers.
-There is an increase in the total number of households, which cause pressure on infrastructure and the service capacity Persons Number of Households 61950 15039 60324 17318 of the Municipality.
-Language while 75% of the population is Sesotho speaking, whilst 11% are Isizulu, 9% Afrikaans, 1 % English, 2% Sign language and 1% IsiXhosa.
+All wards identified the following poods: All wards identified the following needs: Roads and Storm water Roads and storm water maintenance Water-Sufficient Bulk supply Refuse removal Illegal dumping Skip bins on strategic places Streetlights High mast lights Clinic upgrading, more doctors and nurses Improved services at clinics: Batho Pele Principles Recreation facilities, upgrading of stadiums Ablution facilities at cemeteries Taxi Ranks Job opportunities Ward 5: Wards 3 & 4 Cemeteries Ward 7 Commonage Movement of people Taking into consideration the results of Census2001 and Census 2011, the number of Personsin the area has decreased, but the number ofhouseholds has increased.Image: Census 2001 2011Number of Persons61950 60324Number of Households15039 17318 Agriculture remains the core economic activity in the municipal area, and attract a lot of job-seekers.
+There is an increase in the total number of households, which cause pressure on infrastructure and the service capacity of the Municipality.
+Language 75% of the population is Sesotho speaking, whilst 11% are Isizulu, 9% Afrikaans, 1 % English, 2% Sign language and 1% IsiXhosa.
 The element of language is extremely important to give practical effect to two of the cornerstones of the South African local government dispensation, namely community consultation and customer care.